 According to author and science journalist, Catherine Price, focusing for long periods of time doesn’t come naturally to our brains.

 We are bombarded with distractions in our daily lives—phone calls, emails, messages, and social media amongst other things.
 Breaking away from this takes effort.

 There also seems to be a perception that doing more things at a time is better than doing fewer things, especially in the workplace.

 Have you ever felt this way at a team meeting?
 When the person who talks the most and lists the most tasks, even though the tasks may be trivial, gives the impression that they are the most productive team player?

 This sort of perception can lead us astray.

 It makes us try to do more things rather than fewer things, thinking we’ll be more productive, but not realizing that the opposite may actually be true.

 It’s worth the effort

-Cal Newport, Georgetown University professor and bestselling author, believes the ability to focus without distraction can lead to extraordinary results.
+Cal Newport, a professor at Georgetown University, believes the ability to focus without distraction can lead to extraordinary results.
 He calls this ‘deep work‘.